How Frugal Living Can Open Up Your Spending Possibilities

 Other small things that we do is that we don’t buy books, we always go to the Library.
 My regular job lets me bring home ugly produce that is perfectly fine to eat, but just not so cute.
 We hardly use subscriptions (we have Amazon Prime, and Netflix).
 Finding lots of small but really easy ways to cut back add up to significant savings!

 Okay, here’s the fun part!
-Since we do such a good job saving our money, that means we can allocate those dollars to what we as a family feel is important!
-We are then able to set aside this money through sinking funds, you can read more about how we use them below…
+Since we do such a good job saving our money, through everyday frugal living that means we can allocate those dollars to what we as a family feel is important!
+We are then able to set aside this money through sinking funds, which works great for us!

 We also already save 20% of our gross income into our retirement accounts, and we don’t have any debt other than our mortgage.
 So I am comfortable splurging on things that we decide are important.